 No diet, taken to the extreme is a good diet.
 Be it vegans, raw foodists, fruitarians or Keto, Atkins, or very low carb fads.
 Gluten is not the evil.
 Turmeric is not a wonder cure-it-all and the entire concept of a Superfood is highly questionable.
 A healthy diet and lifestyle is all about variety, balance and moderation.

 If one consumes a varied diet of whole foods, mostly plants and closest to their natural state, all the incredible phytochemicals will automatically be present in their daily meals, without even the need to think about which superfoods to include or combining one with the other.

 What to take home:

-* Good health is about achieving a proper balance based on three pillars: diet, exercise, love.
+- Good health is about achieving a proper balance based on three pillars: diet, exercise, relationships.

 - Everything, good and bad, should be done in moderation.

 - Do NOT be a food faddist!
 Always be careful in all your health endeavors to never take any one aspect of your health program to an extreme position.